Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 4 Things to Know About Immunotherapy for Peritoneal Mesothelioma

-Recently, immunotherapy has been making mesothelioma history.
-One duo of immune checkpoint inhibitor drugs more than doubled survival for some patients.
+Immunotherapy is one of the most significant advancements in mesothelioma history.
+One pair of immune checkpoint inhibitor drugs more than doubled survival for some patients.
 The same treatment worked so well in one difficult case that the patient became eligible for surgery.

 These milestones happened in cases of pleural mesothelioma.
 But what about peritoneal mesothelioma patients?
 Can immunotherapy help them?
-Simply put, continuing research suggests it may.
-The list below covers 4 important facts about immunotherapy for peritoneal mesothelioma patients.
+A growing body of evidence suggests it can.
+Keep reading to see where immunotherapy fits in the big picture of peritoneal mesothelioma treatment.

 Study: Immune Checkpoint Inhibitor Combo